chrisfishbob/mono.nvim/README.md

-# kickstart.nvim
+# mono.nvim

 ## Introduction

-A starting point for Neovim that is:
+A fully-featured IDE replacement for Neovim that is:

-* Small
+* Small...ish
 * Single-file
 * Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+* Based on kickstart.nvim

 ## Installation

 ### Install Neovim

-Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+mono.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.